Top 5 Christmas chemical experiments

 - Glucose (C6H12O6) – 0.15 g of glucose in 30 mL of water;

-- For decoration: a ribbon and a short fir tree brunch;
+- Optional: a ribbon and a short fir tree branch;

 - A pipette.

-- Take a glass flask — it will serve as a base for our Christmas decoration;
+- Take a glass flask — it will serve as a base for your Christmas decoration;

 - Pour a solution of silver nitrate into the flask.
-Drop by drop, add there sodium hydroxide solution — it will form a brown precipitate;
+Drop by drop, add a solution of sodium hydroxide — it will form a brown precipitate;

 - Drop by drop, add ammonia to the flask — it should dissolve the precipitate;

-- At once, pour out all the glucose solution into the flask and shake it vigorously for 3–5 minutes until you see a shiny silvery film forming on the walls of the flask;
+- At once, pour out all a glucose solution into the flask.
+Shake the flask vigorously for 3–5 minutes.
+You should see a shiny silvery film forming on the walls of the flask;

 - Pour the solution out of the flask.
 Rinse the flask with water several times;